gilnam74/vex-sneppet/Home.md

 ## What is EVE?
 EVE is an out of the box Houdini production pipeline.
 Download this repo as a zip file, extract, build a new project with a [Create Project](tools#create-project) tool and you are ready to manage and deliver the CGI magic!

+This repository is a draft pipeline version.
+If you want to use Eve for your projects, go to the [new Eve repo](https://github.com/kiryha/Eve) and follow instructions.

 ## What can I learn about Houdini here?
 Currently, [VEX for artists](vex-for-artists) and [Python for artists](python-for-artists) sections are **the best place to start**.
 Don't miss [Programming basics](programming-basics) if you don't have a programming experience!